 If you’ve never paddled a canoe solo it can be tricky, and even a tad daunting.
-In the next installment of her series for Outpost, “A Beginner’s Guide to Solo Canoeing,” Tori Baird outlines some key techniques to help you get your paddling groove on!
+In the next installment of her special series for Outpost, “A Beginner’s Guide to Solo Canoeing,” Tori Baird outlines some key techniques to help you get your paddling groove on!

 There’s something magical about watching a canoe glide across the surface of a calm lake.
 The paddle moving silently through the water as it propels the vessel forward, leaving nothing but a few ripples as the only evidence it was ever there at all.